J. Richard Fredericks

-J. Richard Fredericks (born 1945) was the United States Ambassador to Switzerland and Liechtenstein from October 29, 1999, until July 6, 2001.
+J. Richard Fredericks (born October 23, 1945) was the United States Ambassador to Switzerland and Liechtenstein from October 29, 1999 to July 6, 2001.
 He was appointed by President Bill Clinton.

+Life

-Born in Detroit, Michigan, Fredericks received a B.S. in Business Administration from Georgetown University and an M.B.A. from Columbia University.
+Fredericks was born 1945 in Detroit, Michigan.
+He is of partial Swiss ancestry who emigrated from Röschenz to the United States in 1848.
+He received a B.S. in Business Administration from Georgetown University and an M.B.A. from Columbia University.

 Fredericks is a founding partner of Main Management, LLC.
 On December 3, 2010, Speaker Nancy Pelosi appointed Fredericks as a member of the trust fund board of the Library of Congress.